Remina: Publication

 The series is written and illustrated by Junji Ito.
-It was serialized in Big Comic Spirits from September 16, 2004 to July 24, 2005.
+It was serialized in Big Comic Spirits Zōkan Casual from September 16, 2004, to July 24, 2005.
 Shogakukan published the series in a single tankōbon volume, which was released in Japan on June 22, 2015.

 In 2020, Viz Media announced they licensed the series for English publication.
 They released the volume on December 15, 2020.

 Reception

 Nick Smith from ICv2 praised the series, stating it was "handled well".
 Helen Chazan from The Comics Journal also praised the series, calling it "immensely appealing" and "relatable".
 Ian Wolf from Anime UK News also praised the series, stating that it felt like something new from Ito, while also giving the horror he is known for.
 Michelle Smith from Manga Bookshelf was more critical, stating that she was intrigued by the premise, but found the series to be "unaffecting".
 As part of Anime News Network's Fall 2020 manga guide, Rebecca Silverman and Caitlin Moore reviewed the series.
 Silverman praised the series, calling it a "good, chilling story", while criticizing it for being "too on the nose with its imagery".
 Moore stated that she also enjoyed the series, but was left confused by the plot.

 In December 2020, the series ranked in the top ten of the adult graphic novels in the United States list by The NPD Group.
 It also ranked on the top ten of The New York Times Best Sellers list in the graphic books and manga category in January 2021.
 In the same year, the series won the Eisner Award for Best U.S. Edition of International Material—Asia and was nominated for the Harvey Award.
 In 2022, it was ranked in the top ten graphic novels by the American Library Association's Graphic Novels and Comics Round Table.